Steffy29/Ionic2Beers/README.md

   pages: Array<{title: string, component: any}>;
 ```

-and add this code after the constructor
+and add this code in the constructor

 ```
     this.pages = [